mnikander/cpp_sequence/README.md

 ## Goals

 1. The following shall be valid code: `from(vec) | filter(isEven) | take(3) | to(outputVec);`
-2. Find out if structured programms can be constructed by template meta-programming, to create such algorithm pipelines.
-3. After substitution of the templates, the code should be very similar to a handcrafted for-loop for this example, so that very little runtime overhead is introduced.
+2. After substitution of the templates, the code should be very similar to a handcrafted for-loop for this example, so that very little runtime overhead is introduced.
-4. By extension, the generated assembly code should be very similar to that of the handcrafted for-loop.
+3. By extension, the generated assembly code should be very similar to that of the handcrafted for-loop.

 ## Design

+How can pipelines of STL algorithms be decomposed?
+What sorts of operations are there?
+- the elements (iterators, counters, generators)
+- access pattern (iteration, strided access, binary search)
+- iteration begin
+- iteration end (end of range, count, or reached sentinel)
+- skip elements (filter)
+- modify iteration bounds (take, drop)
+- early stopping criterion (predicate)
+- transform elements (map)
+- return value: accumulator, iterator, index, output range
+- process one or more sequences (zip)
+- how many elements to process (single element, adjacent elements)
+- reorder input sequence (gather, scatter, rotate, reverse, sort, nth_element, permutation)

 ### Handling intermediate results